aurelia/i18n/README.md

 ## Usage with webpack

-This library has more than 1 file that need to be resolved.
+This library has more than one file that needs to be resolved.
 But by default, only the main file is loaded.
 Which means that you will get a error like:

 ```
 .*$:106 Uncaught (in promise) Error: Cannot find module './aurelia-i18n/t'.